Teen driver safety guide: Getting on the road

 - The average female weight in the US is about 165 lbs; that means after 3-4 drinks, the average female over the legal blood alcohol level of 0.08.

 Keep in mind that these are just approximations, no two bodies are the same so your BAL may be different from what is listed on the chart.
 Even more, teen bodies are still developing which could affect how alcohol affects their system.
+Either way, driving under the influence is proven to affect your driving abilities.

 Zero tolerance laws, minimum legal drinking ages, and the graduated licensing program has helped but the most important factor is awareness and education.
 Despite every state having these programs, teens still report drinking and driving.
 Parent and adult involvement is a crucial step to further lower these numbers.